acatone-git/SteelSeries_Stratus_Plus_Bluetooth_Setup_Windows/README.md

 - In the new window, scroll at the bottom of the available bindings and click on "Configure All"
 - Once the mapping is complete return to the main window & click on "Start"
 - The Steelseries Stratus+ will now work as a generic XBOX Controller.

+# Step 5 (Optional)

+- In XOutput, navigate to Tool > Setting
+- Check the two boxes labelled "Run at Windows Startup" & "Close application to tray bay"